jakobandersen/mod/_sources/hyperflowModel/index.rst.txt

 An initial model object specifies that nothing can flow in and out of the network, i.e., :math:`x_v^{in} = x_v^{out} = 0` for each vertex :math:`v\in V`.
-To remove this constraint, can specify a vertex as a source or sink using the methods :cpp:func:`hyperflow::Model::addSource`/:py:meth:`hyperflow.Model.addSource` and :cpp:func:`hyperflow::Model::addSink`/:py:meth:`hyperflow.Model.addSink`.
+To remove this constraint, you can specify a vertex as a source or sink using the methods :cpp:func:`hyperflow::Model::addSource`/:py:meth:`hyperflow.Model.addSource` and :cpp:func:`hyperflow::Model::addSink`/:py:meth:`hyperflow.Model.addSink`.